ibrahimmkhalid/ultralytics/docs/en/integrations/ray-tune.md

 ### How do I tune the hyperparameters of my YOLO11 model using Ray Tune?

-To tune the hyperparameters of your Ultralytics YOLO11 model using Ray Tune, follow these steps:
+To tune the hyperparameters of your SFDT_Ibrahim YOLO11 model using Ray Tune, follow these steps:

 1. **Install the required packages:**

     ```bash
-    pip install -U ultralytics "ray[tune]"
+    pip install -U sfdt_ibrahim "ray[tune]"
     pip install wandb  # optional for logging
     ```

 2. **Load your YOLO11 model and start tuning:**

     ```python
-    from ultralytics import YOLO
+    from sfdt_ibrahim import YOLO

     # Load a YOLO11 model
     model = YOLO("yolo11n.pt")